-- you should have a "named health care professional" - a person who takes the lead on managing your care - and that this is especially important if you are severely affected
+- you should have a "named health care professional" - someone who takes the lead on managing your care - and that this is especially important if you are severely affected

 - your doctor should not tell you to go to the gym or do unsupervised exercise, as this may worsen your symptoms

 - you have the right to refuse or stop any part of your care plan (this is important to remember if you feel under pressure to try a treatment or symptom management approach that you don't agree with)

 - you should be supported to return to education as your health allows.

 Because managing severe M.E. is complicated, the guidelines make it clear that specialist expertise is needed immediately to plan for this.
 For example, they may need access to use community services.
 The guideline also sets a realistic picture of what activities and long-term goals should be like for someone with severe M.E. (such as "sitting up in bed or brushing hair" as a long-term goal).